inteliquent/voice-platform-demo/README.md

 3. Call is hung-up
 4. Call related information is sent to specified webhook

+#### Initial script with callback and "Hello World" respose <a href='#initial' id='initial' class='anchor' aria-hidden='true'></a> [see xml](/sample/initial.xml)

+>Note: This script is equivalent to default webhook configuration seen with e.g. Twilio but with some customization to showcase flexibility.
+The script expects to receive additional XML from the called webservice with insctructions of what to do next.

+1. Call is accepted (183 Session Progress returned)
+2. Caller hears ringing (200OK + ACK)
+3. Webhook is sent to a defined URL with useful parameters (<a href='#webhook' id='webhook' class='anchor' aria-hidden='true'></a> [JSON](/sample/webhook.json)) as well as information in the HTTP header that can be used for authentication for example.
+The webservice can  use this information to determine what the next steps should be.
+In our case the webservice responds with simple <a href='#responsefromwebservice' id='responsefromwebservice' class='anchor' aria-hidden='true'></a> [Hello World](/sample/helloworldfromwebservice.xml) XML script.
+4. The script will wait up to 4 seconds for this response after which timeout is declared (error equivalent)
+5. In case of a timeout or error (e.g. 404) message will be played to a caller informing them of an issue.
+The script will wait 1 second before this message is played to account for possible network latency don't and to ensure the cut message is not cut off.
+6. Originating call leg is hung up

 #### Forward call to SIP URI <a href='#sipuri' id='sipuri' class='anchor' aria-hidden='true'></a> [see xml](/sample/sipuri.xml)